-Step 2.1: Motivate why a single state feedback controller would not realize our aims.

-Step 2.2: Assume that $u(t), w(t) = 0, \forall t$.
+- Step 2.1: Motivate why a single state feedback controller would not realize our aims.
+Hint: So motivate whether or not a linear state feedback controller with a constant gain can stabilize the system. - Step 2.2: Assume that $u(t), w(t) = 0, \forall t$ .
 Design a switching law that stabilizes the switched system (using the multiple Lyapunov functions approach from the lecture notes, Section 5.2.2).
 Verify (using simulation for a few random initial points) that the designed switching law indeed asymptotically stabilizes the switched system.